Macrawl/Macrawl/README.md

 - 👋 Hi, I’m Rawlings
-- 👀 I am interested in cloud engineering roles
 - 🌱 I am currently enrolled for a diploma in cloud engineering in AltSchool Africa
+-  I’m looking to get my hands dirty contributing to open-source projects, internships, and entry-level opportunities.
 - 📫 rawlingschukwudi@outlook.com

 <!---